nervosnetwork/ckb/rpc/README.md

 Returns block template for miners.

 Miners can assemble the new block from the template.
-The RPC is designed to allow miners removing transactions and adding new transactions to the block.
+The RPC is designed to allow miners to remove transactions and adding new transactions to the block.

 ##### Params